← Blog

 docker compose ps

-Step 5 — Create your admin account
+Step 5, Create your admin account

-Click “Getting Started” and create the first account.
-This will be the admin user.
+Open your browser and go to http://your-server-ip:2283.
+Click "Getting Started" and create the first account.
+This is the admin user.

-Step 6 — Set up mobile backup
+Step 6, Set up mobile backup

 Install the Immich app on your phone (iOS App Store or Android Google Play/F-Droid).
+Then:

 1. Enter your server URL